 The Netherlands Enterprise Agency (RVO.nl) is responsible for collecting site information that companies require to prepare bids for the SDE+ subsidy and permit tenders for the BWFZ.
 The site information package should be of sufficient detail and quality to be used as input for, as an example, front end engineering design studies.
-A detailed overview of the approach, procurement of the studies and quality assurance can be found in § 4.10.
+A detailed overview of the approach, procurement of the studies and quality assurance can be found in § 4.11.

 For studies relevant for foundation, infield cables and wind turbine design, a certifying authority (DNV GL) reviewed the reports and provided a statement of compliance (metocean, morphodynamics, geophysical survey, and geotechnical survey) to assure that the results were acquired in compliance with the DNV-OSJ101 and/or other applicable industry standards.
-Where applicable, these statements of compliance are added to the report.
+Where applicable, statements of compliance and/or statements of conformity are added to the report.

-In the following paragraphs the scope and results of the studies are summarised:
+In the following paragraphs the scope and results of the studies and investigations are summarised:

-- · 4.1 Geological desk study
+- 4.1 Geological desk study

 - 4.2 Morphodynamical desk study

-- 4.3 Archaeological assessment
+- 4.3 Archaeological desk study

-- · 4.4 Unexploded ordnance (UXO) assessment
+- 4.4 Unexploded ordnance (UXO) assessment

-- · 4.5 Geophysical survey
+- 4.5 Geophysical survey

+- 4.6 Archaeological assessment

-- 4.6 Geotechnical survey
+- 4.7 Geotechnical survey

-- 4.7 Meteorological and oceanographic (Metocean) desk study
+- 4.8 Meteorological and oceanographic (Metocean) desk study

-- 4.8 Meteorological and oceanographic (Metocean) measurement campaign
+- 4.9 Meteorological and oceanographic (Metocean) measurement campaign

-- 4.9 Wind resource assessment
+- 4.10 Wind resource assessment

+- 4.11 Site investigation QA-QC procedures